Osteochondrosis in the dog

 Adult Dogs

-In many dogs, the original osteochondrosis problem has gone unnoticed, and the dog has reached adulthood with little or no treatment.
-The dog may have responded favourably to conservative treatment, or have undergone surgery, with less than satisfactory results.
-The outcome for practically all these cases is arthritis of the affected joint.
-The treatment of arthritis is covered fully in the Arthritis Section.
+In many dogs, the original osteochondrosis problem has gone unnoticed… The outcome for practically all these cases is arthritis of the affected joint.
+The treatment of arthritis is covered fully in the Arthritis section.

 Prevention

 If we think about what causes osteochondrosis we can go on to form a rational plan to prevent its occurrence.
-This is primarily an hereditary disease with an environmental input, and it is at these two features that we can direct our efforts to prevent dogs from developing osteochondrosis.
+This is primarily a hereditary disease with an environmental input, and it is at these two features that we can direct our efforts.

 Genetics